AAbr8336/IRobst_Behavioral-Analysis/README.md

 IRobst — AI Behavioral & Emotional Reasoning Analysis

 A research workspace focused on understanding how AI systems reason, express emotion, shift tone, and influence users.
 This project analyzes behavioral patterns, emotional cues, contradictions, and decision pathways to map how models adapt under uncertainty, ambiguity, or pressure.
-This repository supports my work as Research Lead at StewwardsLabs and reflects the behavioral‑reasoning research outlined in my résumé.
+This repository supports my work as Research Lead at StewwardsLabs and reflects the behavioral reasoning research

 Purpose
 IRobst is designed to: